AlbertoBasalo/angulab15/README.md

 - 🚚 Install dependencies `npm i`

+- 🏭 Build the Home lib `bg build home` to run the app.

 - 🚀 Execute `npm start` to run the app.

 - 📕 Read the `docs` folder content for more info.